-- 2 Encouraging a longer career a) by raising the level of revenue which workers may receive in addition to their pension; b) by raising the level of pensions which workers working beyond 60 years of age may receive, targeting especially workers over 62 who continue to work until the official pension age (65 years); c) by cutting from 16.5% to 10% the tax on complementary pensions paid by the employer where the worker has worked until 65 years of age; d) by making it easier for workers of 55 years or more to reduce their working time by 20 % (as this should encourage older workers to remain in employment); and e) by creating financial incentives for recruiting workers aged 50 years or more. - Discouraging early departure from employment: after 2008, the normal age for pre-retirement will be 60 years (it is currently 58 years) (with the exception of the heaviest jobs), and moreover men should have at least 30 years of work before retiring (35 years in 2012), 26 years for women (this limit will be raised by two years every four years until it equals the limit imposed for men); - 4 Reform of the mechanisms on collective redundancies decisions in the context of restructurations of undertakings.
+especially workers over 62 who continue to work until the official pension age (65 years); c) by cutting from 16.5% to 10% the tax on complementary pensions paid by the employer where the worker has worked until 65 years of age; d) by making it easier for workers of 55 years or more to reduce their working time by 20% (as this should encourage older workers to remain in employment); and e) by creating financial incentives for recruiting workers aged 50 years or more.

+- 3 Discouraging early departure from employment: after 2008, the normal age for pre-retirement will be 60 years (it is currently 58 years) (with the exception of the heaviest jobs), and moreover men should have at least 30 years of work before retiring (35 years in 2012), 26 years for women (this limit will be raised by two years every four years until it equals the limit imposed for men); - 4 Reform of the mechanisms on collective redundancies decisions in the context of restructurations of undertakings.

 In this line, social partners acknowledge that salary schedules relying on age should be tested against the principle of equal treatment.
-They seem ready to conclude agreements in line with Directive 2000/78/EC in 2009 at the latest.
-The federal minister for Employment adopted a directive (circulaire ministérielle) listing conditions with respect to age under which a Collective Agreement (Convention collective de travail) could become compulsory in order to comply with EC law.
+The federal minister for Employment adopted a directive (circulaire ministérielle) listing conditions with respect to age under which a Collective Agreement (Convention collective de travail) could become compulsory in order to comply with EU law.
 As a result, the social partners are screening the existing Collective social agreements.
-To the knowledge of the authors, this process is still in progress.
+To the knowledge of the authors of this report, this process is still in progress.